Nicaea: Ottoman Empire

-In 1331, Orhan I captured the city from the Byzantines and for a short period the town became the capital of the expanding Ottoman emirate.
+In 1331, Orhan captured the city from the Byzantines and for a short period the town became the capital of the expanding Ottoman emirate.
 Many of its public buildings were destroyed, and the materials were used by the Ottomans in erecting their mosques and other edifices.
 The large church of Hagia Sophia in the centre of the town was converted into a mosque and became known as the Orhan Mosque.
 A madrasa and baths were built nearby.
 In 1334 Orhan built a mosque and an imaret (soup kitchen) just outside the Yenişehir gate (Yenişehir Kapısı) on the south side of the town.
 With the fall of Constantinople in 1453, the town lost a great degree of its importance, but later became a major centre with the creation of a local faïence pottery industry in the 17th century.
+Thereafter, it slowly faded away as it lost population.
+In 1779, the Italian archaeologist Domenico Sestini wrote that it was nothing but an abandoned town with no life, no noise and no movement.

 Ruins

+City walls

 The ancient walls, with their towers and gates, are relatively well preserved.
 Their circumference is 3100 m, being at the base from 5 to 7 m in thickness, and from 10 to 13 m in height; they contain four large and two small gates.
 In most places they are formed of alternate courses of Roman tiles and large square stones, joined by a cement of great thickness.
 In some places columns and other architectural fragments from the ruins of more ancient edifices have been inserted.
 As with those of Constantinople, the walls seem to have been built in the 4th century.
 Some of the towers have Greek inscriptions.

+Inner city structures

+The ruins of mosques, baths, and houses, dispersed among the gardens and apartment buildings that now occupy a great part of the space within the Roman and Byzantine fortifications, show that the Ottoman-era town center, though now less considerable, was once a place of importance; but it never was as large as the Byzantine city.
+It seems to have been almost entirely constructed of the remains of the Byzantine-era Nicaea, the walls of the ruined mosques and baths being full of the fragments of ancient Greek, Roman, and Byzantine temples and churches.

+In the northwestern parts of the town, two moles extend into the lake and form a harbour; but the lake in this part has much retreated, and left a marshy plain.
+Outside the walls are the remnants of an ancient aqueduct.